-This cauliflower rice recipe is a great way to cut calories and add tons of great flavor to any meal.
+Cauliflower rice is a great way to cut carbs and incorporate a nutritious vegetable into your menu.
 You’ll love this healthy eating “trick.”

 Cauliflower rice.
 Have you all tried this yet?
 Cauliflower is just little Miss Popularity these days.
 Call it a trend, call it a shift towards healthier eating, call it whatever you want.

 I’m always looking for ways to incorporate more veggies into my meal plans and cauliflower is a nutritious low-carb option that’s very low in calories, to boot.
 I love my cauliflower alfredo sauce and Instant Pot cauliflower potato soup.
 Both recipes are super creamy due to puréed cauliflower slyly standing in for heavy cream.

 I’m guilty of watching a few of the Real Housewives series and in one of the episodes, a housewife was talking about how people from the Midwest are all fat because they have to have a carb/starch at every meal.
 Well, major ouch!!

 I’d take offense if it weren’t a little true.
 Well, we aren’t all fat but there are plenty of meat and potato meals to go around.
 I find myself thinking about starches every time I plan a dinner.
 We love pasta in every form and bread is pretty popular, too.

 I’ve been trying to shift away from that thinking (not always, but sometimes) and instead focusing on having two vegetables, or a vegetable and a salad, instead of a vegetable and a starch.

 This cauliflower rice recipe is the perfect solution.
 It acts like rice but it’s a vegetable.
 It’s about as phony as all the Real Housewives but it’s a delicious and healthy substitute for white rice.

 About This Recipe